konumaru/commonLit_readability_prize/README.md

 Text features were created based on this [notebook](notebook/create-text-features.ipynb).
 The above features were selected using the Stepwise method.

-We arbitrarily removed features to account for overlearning tendencies.
+I arbitrarily removed features to account for overlearning tendencies.

-## Not improve
+## Not improve experiments

-## Others
+- Some custom heads
+  - LSTM head
+  - GRU head
+  - 1DCNN head
+  - roberta-base + mean pool head
+- Concat last 2 hidden state layers
+- SWA
+- Weight initialize of custom heads and regression layer